Henry Boldero1

 Last Edited=1 Oct 2011

-He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, England, with a Bachelor of Arts (B.A.).2 He fought in the Boer War between 1899 and 1901, with the Hampshire Infantry Yeomanry.2 He was a chartered surveyor.2 He was invested as a Fellow, Land Agents' Society (F.L.A.S.).2
+He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, with a Bachelor of Arts (B.A.)2 He fought in the Boer War between 1899 and 1901, with the Hampshire Infantry Yeomanry.2 He was a chartered surveyor.2 He was appointed Fellow, Land Agents' Society (F.L.A.S.)2

 Citations